manid2/hugo-xterm/exampleSite/content/about.md

 +++
 title = "About"
-description = "About huog-xterm theme." toc = false
+description = "About hugo-xterm theme." toc = false
 +++